 Beginning this week, you may see emails communicating that new safety training requirements have been assigned to you in the system or reminders that you have safety training due dates coming up soon.
 Emails that come from BioRAFT, @bioraft.com, are automated messages from HuskySMS.
 Emails that come from your EHS team members using HuskySMS will be listed as vendor emails, NAME@vendor.edu.
 These are NOT junk mail or spam.
 They are information about your safety compliance from your Environmental Health and Safety team.

 The UConn Police/Fire Honor Guard opened the ceremonies with the presentation of the colors and national anthem.
 In addition to Chief Rhynhart, honored speakers included Master Sergeant Gerald Post, Executive Vice President and Chief Financial Officer Scott Jordan, and Fire Chief William Perez.
 In addition to EHS, staff were recognized from the Office of Emergency Management, the Fire Marshal and Building Inspectors Office, the Police Department, UConn Farmington, and the Office of Environmental Policy.
-Our favorite furry colleague, Facility Dog Tildy, was even recognized as a new addition to the Public Safety team.
+Our favorite furry colleague, Facility Dog Tildy, was even recognized as a new addition to the University Safety team.

-We in EHS are proud to now be part of the Division of Public Safety.
+We in EHS are proud to now be part of the Division of University Safety.
 As members of our new Division, we will continue to support research, teaching, learning, and the meaningful work of staff in all areas of campus.
 As always, we will continue to collaborate with and support faculty, staff, and students at UConn Storrs and all regional campuses.
 Our offices will also remain in the same location.
 We look forward to seeing you on Horsebarn Hill for safety training soon!

 Thursday, April 26th, a team of ten scholars reported their recent findings to an attentive group of representatives from Dining Services and Environmental Health and Safety at UConn.
 Their goal was to offer informed analysis of interview data about occupational health and safety collected from employees and assistant managers in Dining Services.
 Who were these influential scholars?
 They were all undergraduate students, mostly senior Psychological Science majors in Associate Professor Robert Henning’s new “Occupational Health Psychology” course (PCYC 3644).
 This professional presentation during their last class of the semester was the culmination of a semester of study plus data collection and analysis as a service learning project.